Stein Latent Optimization for Generative Adversarial Networks: Introduction

 \section{Introduction}

-GANs have shown remarkable results in the synthesis of realistic data conditioned on a specific class \cite{acgan, projection, contragan}.
+GANs have shown remarkable results in the synthesis of realistic data conditioned on a specific class \citep{acgan, projection, contragan}.
 Training conditional GANs requires a massive amount of labeled data; however, data are often unlabeled or possess only a few labels.
-For unsupervised conditional generation, salient attributes of the data are first identified by unsupervised learning and used for conditional generation.
-Recently, several unsupervised conditional GANs have been proposed \cite{infogan, clustergan, cdgan}.
-By maximizing a lower bound of mutual information between the latent codes and generated data, they cluster the attributes of the underlying data distribution in their latent spaces.
-They achieved satisfactory performance when the salient attributes of data were balanced.
+For unsupervised conditional generation, the salient attributes of the data are first identified by unsupervised learning and used for conditional generation of data.
+Recently, several unsupervised conditional GANs have been proposed \citep{infogan, clustergan, cdgan, pgmgan}.
+By maximizing a lower bound of mutual information between latent codes and generated data, they cluster the attributes of the underlying data distribution in their latent spaces.
+These GANs achieve satisfactory performance when the salient attributes of data are balanced.

-However, the attributes of real-world data are mostly \textit{imbalanced}.
-For example, for a face dataset, the number of examples with attributes such as wearing eyeglasses is skewed.
-In addition, for a biomedical dataset, the number of examples with disease-related patterns is miniscule \cite{hexagan}.
-Thus, the imbalanced nature of real-world attributes must be considered for unsupervised learning.
-Existing unsupervised conditional GANs are not suitable for real-world attributes, since they assume balanced attributes if the imbalance ratio is unknown.
-Figure \ref{fig:toy} demonstrates a synthetic dataset with imbalanced attributes and how unsupervised conditional GANs work at unsupervised conditional generation.
-We sampled unlabeled data instances from eight 2-dimensional Gaussian distributions, and regarded that the instances sampled from the same Gaussian share an attribute.
-Different amount of data from each Gaussian distribution caused the attributes of the training dataset to be imbalanced.
-Existing unsupervised conditional GANs (left three plots in Figure \ref{fig:toy}) fail to learn the clustered attributes.
+However, the attributes of real-world data can be \textit{imbalanced}.
+For example, in the CelebA dataset \citep{celeba}, examples with one attribute (not wearing eyeglasses) outnumber the other attribute (wearing eyeglasses).
+Similarly, the number of examples with disease-related attributes in a biomedical dataset might be miniscule \citep{hexagan}.
+Thus, the imbalanced nature of real-world attributes must be considered for unsupervised conditional generation.
+Most of existing unsupervised conditional GANs are not suitable for real-world attributes, because they assume balanced attributes if the imbalance ratio is unknown \citep{infogan, clustergan, cdgan}.
+Examples where existing methods fail to learn imbalanced attributes are shown in Figure \ref{fig:toy} (a), (b) and (c).